-Builds and sustains the cultural industry through integrated investments in and technical assistance to diverse organizations and artists, and makes cultural activities more accessible for residents and visitors.
+Builds and sustains the cultural industry through equitable and integrated investments in and technical assistance to diverse organizations and artists and makes cultural activities more affordable and accessible for residents and visitors.
+Ensures equitable access to resources for all grantees.